Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A development team consists of 10 team members.
 Similar to a home directory for each team member, the manager wants to grant access to user-specific folders in an Amazon S3 bucket.
-For the team member with the username “TeamMemberX”, the snippet of the IAM policy looks like this: Instead of creating distinct policies for each team member, what approach can be used to make this policy snippet generic for all team members?
+For the team member with the username 'TeamMemberX', the snippet of the IAM policy looks like this: Instead of creating distinct policies for each team member, what approach can be used to make this policy snippet generic for all team members?

 - [x] Use IAM policy condition.
 - [ ] Use IAM policy principal.